KennyTheBard/hoarder/README.md

 - [x] Editing to add new tag overrides existing tags
 - [ ] Loading metadata overrides input even if metadata field is empty
 - [ ] Use Sonic for fast search over database
-- [ ] Tag sort improvement: first the ones that start with search term, then the ones that contain it
-- [ ] Fix "TypeError: Cannot destructure property 'images' of 'metadata' as it is null."
+- [x] Fix "TypeError: Cannot destructure property 'images' of 'metadata' as it is null."
 - [ ] "I feel lucky" option
 - [x] Button for "Back to start"
 - [ ] Fix "TypeError: Tag is undefined" (Uncaught TypeError: tag is undefined